MediaComem/comem-archidep/ex/rps-deployment.md

 >   was created when you installed PostgreSQL.
 You can verify the existence of
 >   this user with the command `cat /etc/passwd | grep postgres`.

-### Optional: test in development mode
+### Optional: test the application

-Before attempting to set up the systemd service, nginx configuration and automated deployment, you can run the application manually in development mode to make sure it works.
+Before attempting to set up the systemd service, nginx configuration and automated deployment, you can run the application manually to make sure it works.
 The [project's README][readme] explains how to run the application and how to configure it.

 You can set the `PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your AWS instance's firewall.